PolycraftWorld/polycraft-world/README.md

 polycraft
 =========
 The ultimate biology and chemistry mod.
+## Setup as AI Gym
+Clone this repository.<br>
+Install the Java development kit.<br>
+run "LaunchPolycraft.bat" to build and run the client.
+By default the client will start up and be accessible through our API socket on port 9000<br>
+Make sure you have Python 3.7 installed. <br>
+After the game starts up, you can test the API by running "testSocket.py" in "PolycraftAIGym/"<br>
+Always run the "START" command first.
+Other commands assume the world has already been initialized.
+After the world has been started, you can test the pogostick experiment by sending "RESET POGO".
+Try moving around the map as the bot with "MOVE_FORWARD", "TURN_NORTH", "TURN_SOUTH", "TURN_EAST", "TURN_WEST".

 ## Installing the Java Development Kit
 Java SE JDK 8 is needed for this environment.
 At the moment, the Gradle programs will not work with Java 10.
 You can install the JDK through <a href="http://www.oracle.com/technetwork/java/javase/downloads/index.html">this site</a>.<br>
-Scroll down until you see "Java SE 8u181" and select the download button below "JDK".<br>
+Scroll down until you see "Java SE 8u231" and select the download button below "JDK".<br>
 Click the "Accept License Agreement" button and select the product corresponding to your operating system and run the installation.

 ## Installing the Eclipse IDE